-Optimise your Apache configuration
+- Optimise your Apache configuration

 You should begin your VPS optimisation by looking closely at your Apache configuration.
 Poor configuration can lead Apache to unnecessarily use up most of your server’s resources and this can impact on all other processes you require your server to undertake.
 This is especially so with a VPS.
 You can improve the performance of your server by adjusting the settings of StartServers, KeepAlive, MaxClients, StartServers and MaxRequestsPerChild.
 Below are the recommended settings for VPS.

 This directive sets the number of child server processes created on start-up.
 The value should mirror what is set in MinSpareServers.
 The StartServers value for VPS is recommended as 5.

 This directive limits the number of simultaneous requests that will be served.
 Any connection attempts above this limit will be queued.
 The recommended limit for MaxClients with VPS is 150.

 This directive limits the number of requests that an individual child server process will handle.
 After the number of requests reaches the value specified, the child process will die.
 For VPS the recommended limit is 300.

 - Keep your MySQL version up to date

 Keeping your version of MySQL up to date is essential for ensuring your VPS maintains peak performance and remains secure.
-Version 5.1 and below are now ‘end of life’ (EOL) and are no longer recommended or supported.
+Version 5.1 and below are now end of life (EOL) and are no longer recommended or supported.
 For best performance (at the time of going to press) versions 5.5 or 5.6 are recommended, with 5.6 being the most superior version with regard to both read/write and read only workloads and response times.
 Updating MySQL requires a fairly detailed technical understanding and is not an easy process to carry out, especially if you lack the necessary experience.
 If you are one of our clients, however, our 24/7 customer support will be more than willing to assist you in the process.

-Cache your content
+- Cache your content

 Caching is another way to improve the performance of your VPS.
 Constantly requesting static files can be a resource-heavy and slow process; however, by caching to RAM, you can speed up processes and reduce latency through the temporary storage of frequently-used data.
 The caching software which you can use includes Varnish, a cache that improves the performance of dynamic websites and Memcached, an in-memory caching system, helpful for sites that rely heavily on databases.